owenhsho/Adobe-at-js/Angular-ngRoute.md

 ##Integration Instructions:
   1. Use at.js without the auto-created mbox
   1. Add extension [adobe.target.ext.angular.lib+ngroute.js](https://github.com/Adobe-Marketing-Cloud/target-spa-extensions/blob/master/src/angular/adobe.target.ext.angular.lib%2Bngroute.js) to your server in your HTML after _angular.js_ and _at.js_ OR add the above file's contents to the end of _at.js_ in the Target Tool configuration of DTM.
   1. Initialize with `adobe.target.ext.angular.initRoutes` method by passing your Angular module as an argument.
-In DTM you might need to include this as a Sequential Javascript snippet in a Page Load Rule triggered at the Bottom of the Page.
+In DTM you might need to include this as a Sequential Javascript snippet in a Page Load Rule triggered at the bottom of the relevant page.

 Simple example:
 ``` javascript